 One to two hours should do the trick and you’ll get thick and creamy 100% natural yogurt:

-Since our kids are used to store-bought yogurt, we slowly weaned them off the fruit-flavoured ones towards the “natural” flavoured ones topped with fresh fruit and honey.
+Since our kids are used to store-bought yogurt, we slowly weaned them off the fruit-flavored ones towards the “natural” flavored ones topped with fresh fruit and honey.

 - Make your own yogurt in China

 - Make your own yogurt (with photos) – explains that natural, home-made yogurt is actually runny since no thickeners are added.
 Ahh…then the yogurt on sale in China is quite good as they are all the runny type you drink with a straw.